12 February 2025

 Religion as a Tool of Power and Its Consequences

-But in Dune Messiah, that faith has metastasized into something unstoppable, a galactic jihad that has slaughtered billions in Paul’s name.
-He may sit on the throne, but his empire is ruled not by his will, but by the religious fervor he ignited.
+By Dune Messiah, that faith has metastasized into a galaxy-spanning jihad.
+Paul may sit on the throne, but his rule is dictated by the zeal he inspired.

 Guilt and Longing: The Burden of Power